Race Pages: What are the differences between head gasket materials, and how do you

 - When receiver grooves are necessary, alignment of O-ring and receiver groove is critical, as is the depth and width of the receiver groove.
 Generally receiver groove depth should be 75% of the O-ring protrusion and the receiver groove should be 1.5 times the wire width.
 Example: If the O-ring is .041” wide and .015” above the deck; receiver groove should be .012” deep and .060” wide.

 - While the machining of O-ring and receiver grooves must be done by a machinist, the installation of the O-ring wire can be done by anyone, using common hand tools.
 When tapping O-ring wire into the groove, use care to avoid denting the wire.
 SCE provides an O-ring installation kit, (SCE PART #31542) which includes instructions, an installation tool and O-ring wire.
 When cutting stainless O-ring wire, file the ends square to provide the tightest possible seal.

-- Head gaskets should be re-torqued after initial run-in regardless of type, solid copper or composition.
+- In all racing and performance engines, head gaskets should be re-torqued after initial run-in regardless of type, solid copper, steel or composition.
 SCE recommends using factory torque specs.
 Do not over torque.
 Allow the heads and block to cool for accurate torque readings.
 Always use a torque wrench and have it calibrated often.
 Premium grade head bolts or studs, with hardened washers are recommended.

 - SCE copper gaskets can be reused 4 to 5 times simply by cleaning in common solvent.
 DO NOT use a torch or household oven to “re-anneal” copper gaskets.
 The annealing process requires special vacuum ovens to achieve satisfactory results.